Heather Ballentine, B.A. | Intake Coordinator

 Grace Caulfield, LCPC, LPC (DC), LPC (VA), CAC-AD | Vice President & Clinic Director

-Grace has worked in the field of addiction for over 23 years.
+Grace has worked in the field of addiction for over 24 years.
 She brings a wealth of knowledge and experience with both adolescent and adult populations, as well as a strong background in family therapy.
 She has worked in a variety of clinical settings, including inpatient, outpatient, psychiatric hospitals, and residential settings.
-She holds a Master’s in counseling psychology and is a licensed professional counselor in Maryland, as well as a Certified Associate Counselor, Alcohol and Drug (CAC-AD) credential through the Board of Professional Counselors of Maryland.
-Grace received a Level 1 Trauma Certification through the Institute of Advanced Psychotherapy and Training, which she incorporates into her clinical approach and practice.
-Grace provides evidence-based treatment to veterans, particularly those who served in Iraq and Afghanistan wars, their families, and active-duty military personnel referred by their branch.
+She holds a Master’s in counseling psychology and is a licensed professional counselor in Maryland, Virginia, and Washington, DC.
+In addition, Grace holds her Certified Associate Counselor, Alcohol and Drug (CAC-AD) credential through the Board of Professional Counselors of Maryland.
+Grace received a Level 1 Trauma Certification through the Institute of Advanced Psychotherapy and Training, which she incorporates into her clinical approach and practice, and is credentialled in Prolonged Exposure Therapy to treat post-traumatic stress disorder, through the University of Texas Strong Star Training Initiative.
+As Clinic Director and Easterseals Vice President, Grace oversees operations, continuously enhancing services and collaborating with many community partners while supporting the development and management of the clinical team through clinical supervision, case consultation, and mentoring in CBT and other time-limited interventions.
+In addition, she still maintains a small caseload, providing evidence-based treatment to veterans, particularly those who served in Iraq and Afghanistan wars, their families, and active-duty military personnel referred by their branch.

 Simone Collins, LCSW-C | Clinician